 I know I have so much to be thankful for this year… beautiful grandchildren, the chance to spend time reconnecting and traveling with my children, the good health and well-being of my family… that I can count myself among the extremely blessed!

 And, I certainly don’t want to overlook the most amazing community ever!
 Thanks to you — and your support, your inspiring messages, your results-driven dedication and your eagerness for whatever message I may have — you give true meaning and purpose to my work.

-On that day, we’re most definitely thankful for our family and our friends, for the home around us, and the income to provide for our needs, and the food on our table — not only on holdays, but every day — and the many things which make our lives so pleasant.
+It’s the time of year when, we’re most definitely thankful for our family and our friends, for the home around us, and the income to provide for our needs, and the food on our table — not only on holdays, but every day — and the many things which make our lives so pleasant.
 But, did you ever stop to think what the Pilgrims were giving thanks for on that very first feast day?